Trust in Me (The Python's Song): Cover versions

-Siouxsie and the Banshees performed the song on their 1987 cover album LP, Through the Looking Glass.
+Siouxsie and the Banshees performed the song on their 1987 cover album Through the Looking Glass.
 Sounds praised this non-traditional version as "quite astonishing.
 Whereas once it was about a python getting ready to crush a little boy to death, now it's a harp-laden lullaby of rampant, swirling eroticism".
+The 2016 live-action adaptation of The Jungle Book featured a version in the end credits produced by Mark Ronson and sung by Scarlett Johansson, who played Kaa in the film.